ismailyenigul/dockernettools/README.md

 # dockernettools

-Openshift compatible Docker image with connectivity tools(psql, mysql,  curl, ssh, telnet, nc, dig, swaks and more)
+Openshift and Kubernetes compatible Docker image with connectivity tools(psql, mysql,  curl, ssh, telnet, nc, dig, swaks and more)

 =======
 Based on alpine:edge

-CMD and USER set the following to run on Openshift or Kubernetes without providing command
+CMD and USER set the following to run on Openshift or Kubernetes without providing a command

 ```
 USER 1001